Leonqn/voices-to-text-tg-bot/README.md

 # voices-to-text-tg-bot
-Simple bot that converts telegram voice messages to text.
+Simple bot that converts telegram voice and video note messages to text.
-This bot will reply on any voice message either in private or in group with text recognized by google speech api.
+This bot will reply on any voice or video note message either in private or in group with text recognized by google speech api.

 Run in docker:
 ``` console